Joe Gruters: Political career

-Gruters advanced politically as an early supporter of Rick Scott during his successful 2010 campaign for governor of Florida.
-That support earned Gruters an appointment by the governor to the Florida State University board of trustees.
-In 2015, he became vice chairman of the Republican Party of Florida (RPOF) and had strong political backers when he ran for a Florida House of Representatives seat in 2016.
+Beneficial relationship with Trump

 Gruters also is one of Donald Trump's closest political allies in Florida.
 An early Trump supporter, Gruters was Florida co-chairman of Trump's 2016 campaign.
 Gruters forged a relationship with Donald Trump in 2012 after Republican leaders snubbed the New York celebrity at the Republican National Convention in Tampa, Florida, that also would advance him.
 Trump accepted an invitation from Gruters to speak in Sarasota the night before the convention.
+Gruters arranged for Trump to be declared "statesman of the year" several times at Republican political functions in Sarasota.

+Although President Trump nominated Gruters to the Amtrak board of directors in 2018, subject to confirmation by the United States Senate, the confirmation was neither confirmed nor rejected, but was sent back to the president.

-Gruters arranged for Trump to be declared "Statesman of the year" several times at Republican political functions in Sarasota.
-In 2023, Gruters was appointed by Trump to manage the funds in a tax-exempt nonprofit that allows dark money donors to Trump to remain anonymous to both the public and to the IRS under Section 527 of the U.S. Internal Revenue Code, the Patriot Legal Defense Fund that is described as Trump's legal defense expense fund.
+In 2023, as Trump began another campaign for a second term, he appointed Gruters to manage the funds in a tax-exempt nonprofit that allows dark money donors to Trump to remain anonymous to both the public and to the IRS under Section 527 of the U.S. Internal Revenue Code, the Patriot Legal Defense Fund that is described as "Trump's legal defense expense fund".
 On April 17, 2025, the president announced that he appointed Gruters to the latest version of the White House Homeland Security Council and a local Florida publication noted the continuing financial dividends Gruters reaps from his relationship to the president.

 Florida party chair

 Gruters was elected to a two-year term as chairman of the Republican Party of Florida on January 11, 2019, at the party's annual meeting in Orlando, winning a two-year term.
 He defeated Bob Starr of Charlotte County and succeeded state Representative Blaise Ingoglia.
 Gruters passed out red "Keep Florida Great" hats ahead of the vote and declared that his "singular focus over the next two years" was winning reelection for Trump in 2020.
-Gruters's easy election coincides with more internal unity among the Florida Republican Party, which had been divided after a Jim Greer scandal and had suffered internal fractures during Governor Rick Scott's terms, when Scott withdrew financial and organization support for the party after Ingoglia had defeated Scott's preferred candidate.
-Although President Trump nominated Gruters to the Amtrak board of directors, subject to confirmation by the United States Senate, the confirmation was neither confirmed nor rejected, but was sent back to the president.

-Gruters unanimously won a second two-year term as RPOF chairman in 2021.
+Gruters's election coincides with more internal unity among the Florida Republican Party, which had been divided after a Jim Greer scandal and had suffered internal fractures during Governor Rick Scott's terms, when Scott withdrew financial and organization support for the party after Ingoglia had defeated Scott's preferred candidate.
+He won a second two-year term as RPOF chairman in 2021.